everii-Group/mocoapp-api-docs/sections/purchases.md

 ## PATCH /purchases/{id}/store_document

-Submits the purchase's document using `multipart/form-data` format
+Submits the purchase's document using `multipart/form-data` format if it has to be changed afterwards or was not submitted with the initial creation.

 ```bash
 curl -X PATCH \